Bellefonte, Pennsylvania: History

 William Lamb sold his mill to John Dunlop in 1794.
-The following year, John’s father James Dunlop and John’s son-in-law James Harris (1756-1841) laid out the town that would become known as Bellefonte.
+The following year, John’s father James Dunlop and John’s son-in-law James Harris (1756–1841) laid out the town that would become known as Bellefonte.

 As the years went by, Bellefonte boomed and soon became the most influential town between Pittsburgh and Harrisburg.

 Bellefonte Historic District

 The Bellefonte Historic District was added to the National Register of Historic Places in 1977.
 Other buildings on the National Register of Historic Places are: Bellefonte Armory, Bellefonte Forge House, Brockerhoff Hotel, Centre County Courthouse, Gamble Mill, McAllister-Beaver House, Miles-Humes House, Pennsylvania Match Company, South Ward School, and the William Thomas House.
-The Bellefonte Academy was listed until 2008, after having been destroyed by fire in 2004.
+Bellefonte Academy was listed until 2008; it was destroyed by fire in 2004.

 Bush House Hotel

-The Bush House Hotel was built in 1868-69 by Bellefonte attorney and developer Daniel G. Bush.
+Bush House Hotel was built in 1868–69 by Bellefonte attorney and developer Daniel G. Bush.
 It was one of the first hotels in the country to have electric lights.
 A man would stand at the train station and call out to the passengers, "Walk ya' to the Bush House."
 The Brockerhoff House, the Haag House, and other area hotels were competitors.
 Many notable guests stayed at the Bush House including Thomas Edison.
 The Bush House burned down on February 8, 2006.

-Cadillac Building
+The Cadillac Building

-Another fire heavily damaged one of the borough's other landmark buildings less than four years later.
+This building was designed by pioneering female architect Anna Wagner Keichline, a native of Bellefonte, and originally served as a car dealership with a showroom on first floor, a repair shop on the second, and an office and living space on the third floor.
 The Cadillac Building, so named because it was originally built as a Cadillac dealership in 1916, was a mix use commercial and residential property hit by a devastating fire on December 22, 2009.
 Christmas tree lights in one of the apartment units were determined to be the cause.

-Cadillac Building was rebuilt in 2016 and is now home to 11 two and three bedroom apartment units.
+The Cadillac Building was rebuilt in 2016 and is now home to 11 two- and three-bedroom apartment units.
 It remains a part of the Bellefonte Historic District.

 Garman Opera House

-The Garman Opera House was originally built in 1890 and hosted many notable stars of the day including George Burns and Gracie Allen, Western performer Tom Mix, and illusionist/escape artist Harry Houdini.
-The popular song "After the Ball" was said to have been first sung in public here.
+The Garman Opera House was originally built in 1890 and hosted many notable stars of the day, including George Burns and Gracie Allen, Western performer Tom Mix, and illusionist and escape artist Harry Houdini.

+The song "After the Ball" was said to have been first sung in public here.
 It was eventually also used as a movie theater, first showing silent films and then "talkies."
 By the early 1960s, the property was converted to primarily commercial/warehouse use.
 In the 1990s, the building was restored and returned to its roots as a live performance venue and cinema.

 The opera house was severely damaged by a fire on September 9, 2012 that also destroyed the Garman House Hotel.
 The cause of the fire has been ruled as arson.
 Preservationist groups' attempts to save the Garman were unsuccessful and the building was razed in January 2014.

 Garman House was rebuilt in 2016 and is now home to 21 one and two bedroom apartment units.